 Marshfield, WI 54449

 What You'll Learn

 The Surgical Technologist program at Mid-State prepares graduates to work as part of the surgical team in operating rooms, providing instruments and supplies to the surgeon.
-You’ll also learn skills and techniques used in central service with instrument processing.
+Students learn skills and techniques used in central service with instrument processing.

-Instruction encompasses both classroom and lab instruction.
-At five weeks into the program you will gain hands-on clinical experience, including in surgery, ambulatory centers, central service, and other related areas.
+Training encompasses both classroom and lab instruction.
+You will gain clinical hands-on experience in surgery, ambulatory centers, central service, and other related areas.
 After successful completion of the program and certification exam, you will be a Certified Surgical Technologist (CST).